What are Flat Feet?

 The Causes of Flat Feet

-Other causes of flat feet can occur due to an injury, the overall stress of aging, wear and tear on feet as well as rheumatoid arthritis.
-This is most common in woman over 40 years of age.
-Known risk factors include obesity, hypertension and diabetes.
-Flat feet can sometimes cause problems in your ankles and knees because the condition can force your ankles to turn inward and this throws off the alignment of your legs.
+Other causes of fallen arches can occur due to an injury, the overall stress of aging, wear and tear on feet as well as rheumatoid arthritis.
+This is most common in women over 40 years of age.
+Known risk factors include obesity, hypertension, and diabetes.
+Fallen arches can sometimes cause problems in your ankles and knees because the condition can force your ankles to turn inward and this throws off the alignment of your legs.
 If you aren’t experiencing any pain, no treatment is usually necessary for flatfeet.

 Possibly the biggest risk to having flat feet is a chance of heel and ankle pain resulting from walking inwardly as the ankles of a flat-footed person naturally move more inwardly when walking than feet with a natural arch.
 Other risks include weakened muscles in the feet.

 Potential treatments to avoid weakened muscles and foot pain:

 - Barefoot walking or running especially on a beach.

 - Ensuring you are wearing the proper footwear for the activity you are participating in.

 - Stretching exercises if the cause is tight heel ligaments. (recommended by the American Orthopedic Foot and Ankle Society)

 What tips do you have will someone who has fallen arches?

 Call Our Marietta, Georgia Office Today at 404-806-3731, or Book your appointment online now!